 Since 2010, major transformations began in Paul Bert-Serpette.
 The starting signal for this transformation process was given with the opening of the restaurant “Ma Cocotte”.
 In 2014, a new momentum was brought by the acquisition of Paul Bert-Serpette Market by the CEO of a French Internet company.
 He started renovation works to improve the comfort of bargain hunters and promote the gradual development of the chic and trendy part in the Flea Market.

 Renovation of signs, restoration of façades and changes of showcases have given a new face to Paul Bert-Serpette.
 The indoor part of Serpette, now features glazed doors to protect costumers from draughts.

 In Paul Bert, the outdoor part of the market, the façades of the small typical post-war houses were restored.

-Three restaurants are located inside Paul Bert-Serpette market.
-The most famous, “Ma cocotte”, was designed by Philippe Starck.
-It is situated at the entrance to Paul Bert-Serpette, 110 rue des rosiers.
-At the other entrance, 120 rue Paul Bert, “Le café Paul Bert” offers a traditional French "brasserie" atmosphere.
+Two restaurants are located inside Paul Bert-Serpette market.
+“Le café Paul Bert” offers a traditional French "brasserie" atmosphere.
 "La petite salle à manger" is located in a former store in Serpette market.
 Two other restaurants are located in close proximity : “Une affaire de famille” and “21, rue du Plaisir”, there are also many other restaurants in the Paris Flea market.